directus/directus/docs/cloud/tiers-and-billing.md

 Details on Load Balancing.

-Auto-scaling details.

----

 # Tiers and Billing

 > Directus Cloud offers 3 basic service tiers; Community, Standard and Enterprise.
 Keep in mind all three packages come
 > with everything in Directus Core.
-The cloud lets Directus take care of the heavy-lifting so you can focus on building
-> your app.

 [[toc]]